IonutParau/TheSandboxCell/TSC_FORMAT.md

-# TSC Saving Format - Draft 2
+# TSC Saving Format - Draft 3

-A highly compressable binary saving format for Cell Machine.
+A highly compressable binary saving format with parallelizable encoding for Cell Machine.
 It supports key-value pair cell data, cell flags, cell IDs (TSC cell ids), backgrounds and more.
 It uses little endian byte order (least significant byte comes first).
+This is for occasional performance boosts on x86_64 CPUs.

 # Overall text structure